alexcnsf/risk/README.md

 ### Background

 Risk is the classic board game of world domination.
-The website <https://warzone.com> has a free online game.
+The website <https://warzone.com> has a free online version of the game.
 If you've never played before, they provide a short tutorial with the rules.

 Here's a picture of the board: